-The Manual Handling Operation Regulations 1992 were imposed to protect employees from improperly handling objects in the workplace and reduce the amount of accidents each year.
+The Manual Handling Operation Regulations 1992 were imposed to protect employees from improperly handling objects in the workplace and reduce the number of accidents each year.

 The process of manual handling refers to more than just lifting and can include carrying, lowering, pushing and pulling.